moulimdk/class200exp/README.md

 # class200exp
-Game Apps for Class 200 taught in Chapman University
+Game Apps for Class 200 (Introduction to Microeconomics) taught in Chapman University in Spring 2023

 g1_PD: This contains an one-shot Prisoner's Dilemma Game.